-Doctoral Degree: A student must formally apply for Admission to Candidacy for the doctoral degree on forms supplied by the Graduate School at least two weeks before attempting the comprehensive examination.
-Before being admitted to candidacy a student must earn at least three semesters of residence, and pass the comprehensive examination.
+Doctoral Degree: A student must formally apply for Admission to Candidacy for the doctoral degree on forms supplied by the Graduate School when completing the comprehensive examination.
+Before being admitted to candidacy a student must have at least three semesters of full-time registration and pass the comprehensive examination.